Glitch3dPenguin/Transmission-KillSwitch/README.md

 # transmission-daemon Kill Switch

 This is a fail safe script that will automatically kill transmission-daemon on a Ubuntu container if it detects that there is a problem with the OpenVPN service OR connection.
+This script is intended to run on only Debian and Ubuntu systems.
+It will not work on Alpine linux containers.

 ## OpenVPN Requirement